 Looking for the right cutting tool for your next craft project?
-Look no further we explain the top 10 craft cutting tools and what to use them for.
+Here are the top 10 craft cutting tools and what to use them for.

 01 of 10

-There are various types of machines such as the Silhouette and Circuit available that can be used to cut out a custom design out paper, cardstock, vinyl, specialty paper and fabrics.
-With these machines you can either download pre-made cutting designs or make your own, and machine will do all the intricate cutting for you.
+A number of different styles of cutting machine are available, including the Silhouette and Circuit, that allow you to cut out custom designs from paper, cardstock, vinyl, specialty paper, and fabrics.
+With these machines, you can either download pre-made cutting designs or make your own, then allow the machine to do all the intricate cutting for you.

 02 of 10